julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 ```

 ## Pre-processing step: [[For Bowtie2]] Retrieving reference genome and generating index files
 Before mapping our scRNA-seq data with reference sequences, we need to prepare index files of reference genomes.
+(We will contain these index names into array name `viral_reference_genome_array` in the script `run_bowtie2_blastn.sh`)
-We need to prepare index files of `1) Human reference genome`  remove human genome background from our scRNA seq data and `2) Viral reference genome` we interested, in order to identify whether interested viral sequences are in our scRNA-seq data or not
+We need to prepare index files of
+	- `1) Human reference genome` for the process of removing human genome background from our scRNA seq data
+	- `2) Viral reference genome` we interested, in order to identify whether interested viral sequences are in our scRNA-seq data or not

 ### - Retreive human reference genome from NCBI
 ```